Nekosia-API/documentation/tos.md

 - **Information about your work**: If your work is available on a platform such as Pixiv, provide a link to it and to your profile on that platform.
 - **Statement of truthfulness**: A statement that the information contained in the report is accurate and that you are the copyright owner or a person authorized to act on behalf of the copyright owner.

-DMCA requests should be sent to contact@nekosia.cat.
+DMCA requests should be sent to support@nekosia.cat.
 We are committed to taking action promptly after receiving a report that complies with the DMCA, provided it reaches us at all.

 ## 5. Termination of Service {#api-termination-of-Service}
 We reserve the right to suspend or terminate access to the API at any time, without prior notice, for any reason.